MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 By default, script is allowed on sites that admins create.
 It is not allowed on OneDrive, on sites users create themselves, and on the root site for your organization.
 You'll probably want to limit the amount of script you allow for security reasons.
 For more info about the security implications of custom script, see [Security considerations of allowing custom script](security-considerations-of-allowing-custom-script.md).

+> [!IMPORTANT]
-IMPORTANT: If SharePoint Online was set up for your organization before 2015, your custom script settings might still be set to "Not Configured" even though in the SharePoint admin center they appear to be set to prevent users from running custom script.
+> If SharePoint Online was set up for your organization before 2015, your custom script settings might still be set to "Not Configured" even though in the SharePoint admin center they appear to be set to prevent users from running custom script.
 In this case, users won't be able to copy items between SharePoint sites and between OneDrive and SharePoint.
 On the settings page of the SharePoint admin center, click **OK** to accept the custom script settings as they appear and enable cross-site copying.
-(For more info about copying items between OneDrive and SharePoint, see [Copy files and folders between OneDrive for Business and SharePoint sites](https://support.office.com/article/67a6323e-7fd4-4254-99a8-35613492a82f).)
+For more info about copying items between OneDrive and SharePoint, see [Copy files and folders between OneDrive for Business and SharePoint sites](https://support.office.com/article/67a6323e-7fd4-4254-99a8-35613492a82f).

 ## To allow custom script on OneDrive or user-created sites
 <a name="__top"> </a>

 In the SharePoint admin center, you can choose to allow users to run custom script on OneDrive (referred to as "personal sites") or on all user-created sites.
-For info about letting users create their own sites, see [Manage site creation in SharePoint Online](manage-site-creation-in-sharepoint-online.md).
+For info about letting users create their own sites, see [Manage site creation in SharePoint Online](manage-site-creation.md).

 > [!CAUTION]
 > Before you allow custom script on sites in your organization, make sure you understand the [security implications](security-considerations-of-allowing-custom-script.md).